Suggestion Mining

 x = Conv1D(50, kernel_size = 2, padding = "valid", kernel_initializer = "he_uniform")(x)

-avg_pool = GlobalAveragePooling1D()(x)
+x = GlobalAveragePooling1D()(x)

-max_pool = GlobalMaxPooling1D()(x)
+avg_pool = GlobalMaxPooling1D()(x)

-conc = concatenate([avg_pool, max_pool])
+max_pool = concatenate([avg_pool, max_pool])

-outp = Dense(1, activation = "sigmoid")(conc)
+conc = Dense(1, activation = "sigmoid")(conc)

-model = Model(inputs = inp, outputs = outp)
+= Model(inputs = inp, outputs = outp)

-model.compile(loss = 'binary_crossentropy', optimizer = 'adam', metrics = [nn_f1_score])
+model compile(loss = 'binary_crossentropy', optimizer = 'adam', metrics = [nn_f1_score])

-model.fit(x_train, y_train, batch_size = 128, epochs = 1, validation_data = (x_dev, y_dev), verbose = 1)
+model.= 128, epochs = 1, validation_data = (x_dev, y_dev), verbose = 1) model.fit(x_train, y_train, batch_size

 WARNING:tensorflow:From /opt/conda/lib/python3.6/site-packages/tensorflow/python/framework/op_def_library.py:263: colocate_with (from tensorflow.python.framework.ops) is deprecated and will be removed in a future version.